This article was updated on May 1st, 2023

 1. Identify and address any medical issue

 A lot of medical conditions could cause your dog to bark.
-This is why we recommend visiting your vet to identify or rule out any medical issue.
-Read our veterinarian tips to stop old dog barking on our page: Why Old Dogs Bark Too Much & 6 Veterinarian Tips To Stop It.
+This is why we recommend visiting your vet to identify or rule out any medical issues.

 2. Stay calm

-Never yell when dealing with your old dog Never yell when dealing with your old dog barking for no reason.
-When your dog stops barking, even if it’s just to take a breath, reward him with a delicious treat.
-Repeat the process often, eventually adding the word ‘quiet’ as you reward him.
+Never yell when dealing with your old dog barking for no reason.
+When your dog stops barking, even if it’s just to take a breath, reward them with a delicious treat.
+Repeat the process often, eventually adding the word ‘quiet’ as you reward them.
 Soon, the word ‘quiet’ will be associated with silence, and you’ll be able to use it to get your dog to stop barking.

 Dogs can’t communicate verbally and are limited to barking as their means of communication.
-You can discourage demand barking (barking to get something) by making your dog believe that his barking isn’t effective and teaching him other ways to communicate.
-For example, you can train your dog to ring a bell tied to the door instead of barking when he wants to go out and then reward the new behavior.
+You can discourage demand barking (barking to get something) by making your dog believe that their barking isn’t effective and teaching them other ways to communicate.
+For example, you can train your dog to ring a bell tied to the door instead of barking when they want to go out and then reward the new behavior.

 The final word

 Your old dog barking for no reason causes both frustration and concern.
 A visit to the vet should be the first order of business on your list.
-Once you’ve figured out the reason, you can start training your dog towards changing his behavior.
+Once you’ve figured out the reason, you can start training your dog to change their behavior.
 An important thing to remember here is that while all the techniques mentioned above can be successful, don’t expect them to work overnight.
-Be patient and allow your dog to take his time.
+Be patient and allow your dog to take their time.